Duration

 Programme structure

-The LLB is made up of 480 points.
-It is a combination of compulsory law courses, elective law courses, non-Law courses from another degree programme and one General Education course.
+The LLB includes a combination of compulsory law courses, elective law courses, non-law courses from another degree programme, and one General Education course.

 Students should also be aware of the University’s Academic English Language Requirement.